OutSystems/docs-product/src/setup-maintain/setup/unattended-install/config-tool-ref.md

 :   Installs cache invalidation service or reconfigures the service given in the configuration file (`server.hsconf`).

-`/EnableServerAPI`

-:   Enables Server.API and Server.Identity on this machine.
-(Server.API and Server.Identity are enabled by default).

-`/DisableServerAPI`

-:   Disables Server.API and Server.Identity on this machine.
-Beware, Service Center will not work without them.

 `/UpgradeEnvironment`

 :   Installs the core components (Service Center and the System Components), and starts [preparing your modules](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Modules_preparation_step_during_Platform_Server_upgrade) for the new Platform Server version.
 Skips any of these steps if they were previously executed.